mk-fg/waterfox/README.rst

 Various extensions and hacks that I use with `Mozilla Firefox browser`_ forks like Waterfox_.

-Note that while Firefox is an modern okay browser, I wouldn't recommend using it in its original form, as same as vanilla Chrome/Chromium, it comes loaded with various adware and malware, due to commercial interests of parent org (Mozilla).
+Note that while Firefox is an okay modern browser, I wouldn't recommend using it in its original form, since same as vanilla Chrome/Chromium, it comes loaded with various adware and malware, due to commercial interests of parent org (Mozilla).
-So I'd highly recommend always using stripped-down forks like Waterfox_ instead, or `Ungoogled Chromium`_ in case of Chrome/Chromium.
+Would suggest using stripped-down forks like Waterfox_ instead, or `Ungoogled Chromium`_ in case of Chrome/Chromium.

 One important feature of such forks is that they allow tinkering with browser